 Solo Practice (In Cove)

-After your orientation, you’ll be allowed to practice on that craft within Aquatic Park cove on your own time.
-Most beginner rowers require a number of outings to become comfortable and confident behind the oars.
-We ask that you plan to come down to practice again within the first week after your orientation.
+After your orientation, you’ll be encouraged to practice within Aquatic Park cove by yourself on your own time.
+Most beginners require a number of outings to become comfortable and confident behind the oars.
+Improving your rowing technique makes rowing more enjoyable and easier on your body.
+You can learn a bunch of tips in our Rowing Technique Guide.
+We recommend that you come down to practice again within the first week after your orientation.

-- Outings & Swim Piloting
+Outings & Swim Piloting

-- Practices in Doubles, Quad & Wieland
+Join Practices in Doubles, Quad & Wieland

-Once you’re comfortable rowing solo, you can seek certification to go outside the cove alone.
+Once you’re comfortable rowing solo, understand Bay Safety, you can seek certification to go outside the cove alone.
 This is the standard where we check you know how to take care of the boat and yourself and others around you.
 You will plan a trip with an instructor to check that you have the skills and capabilities to take on the more challenging conditions of SF Bay.
-Request a certification row using our Training Request Form